ropensci/nasapower/data-raw/README.md

   )
 ```

-Replace UTF-8 characters in the dataset since R doesn’t like this in
+Replace UTF-8 characters in the dataset since R doesn't like this in packages.
-packages.

 ``` r
 parameters$SG_DEC_AVG$climatology_definition <-